27 of the Best Waterfalls of the North Island

 Located in Pukekura Park, its well-defined paths lead you around the park.
 It’s also right beside the track, so there’s no lookout or steps to negotiate.

 There is plenty more to see in this park, walking through the bush, over a bridge and past lakes.
-Even a small zoo.
+It even has a small free zoo.

 Pukekura Park Waterfall.
 Best Waterfalls of the North Island.